sebassem/Azure-Arc-Uninstallation/README.md

 ## Steps to uninstall

 1. Remove VM extensions
-2. Disconnect the server from Azure Arc
-3. Uninstall the Windows agent
+2. Disconnect the server from Azure Arc and Uninstall the agent

 ## Pre-requisites